Scorpion19702022/clinic/README.md

 Design of an imaginary medical clinic.
 The website contains subpages.
 I put the main emphasis on the use of javascript.
 Using scroll for effects.
 Acordeon, contact form validation.
 Galleries using a carousel.

+---

+### The technology used is:

+- HTML
+- CSS/SASS/BEM
+- JavaScript

 ### screenshot for the mobile version:

 <p align="center">